Tornadoes of 1996: May

-A tornado in Elba, Colorado.
-This photo was taken by storm chaser and enginner Tim Samaras.

 There were 235 tornadoes confirmed in the US in May.

 May 13 (Bangladesh)

 A strong tornado struck Jamalpur, Sirajganj and Tangail, in Bangladesh.
 Killing over 600 people, making it the deadliest tornado of the year and one of the deadliest tornadoes in history.

 May 28

 A small, but destructive outbreak of tornadoes occurred in Central and Northern Kentucky in Late-May.
 The tornadoes resulted in over $100 million in damages and one tornado was rated F4.
 Despite the damage, there were no fatalities.

 June

 There were 128 tornadoes confirmed in the US in June.

 June 24

 Nine tornadoes touched down across the US with seven of them striking the Mid-Atlantic in a small outbreak.
 The strongest event was an F2 tornado that hit Sudley Springs, Centreville, Legato, and Fairfax, Virginia west of Washington D.C., injuring one.